arjendeblok/aurelia-material-skeleton/README.md

 Please execute the following steps.
 Please do not clone the GIT repository before it is stated in the steps.

-## Step 1 Installation

-Install Aurelia CLI as in https://aurelia.io/docs/build-systems/aurelia-cli/

-## Step 2 Create Project
+## Step 1 Create Project

-Create Aurelia project by running `au new`.
+Create Aurelia project by running `npx makes aurelia/v1`.

 Choose a project with at least WebPack, TypeScript and SASS or follow the next steps.

-1. Choose Custom App
+1. Choose Custom Project
-2. Choose WebPack
+2. Choose App
-3. Choose any HTTP protocol
+3. Choose WebPack
-4. Choose any Web platform
+4. Choose Web or .NET
 5. Choose TypeScript
 6. Choose any HTML template
 7. Choose SASS
 8. Choose any PostCSS processing
 9. Choose any unit test runner
 10. Choose any integration test runner
-12. Choose any code editor
+11. Choose any code editor
-13. Choose any scaffolding
+12. Choose any scaffolding
+13. Choose docker or not
 14. Choose Yes to install dependencies

 ## Step 3 Add Material Design